Kanan Yusif-zada

-Kanan Yusif-zada (Kanan Raphael oghlu Yusif-zada) is an Azerbaijani surgeon, a professor of Azerbaijan National Academy of Sciences, an Honorary Doctor, past-Head of the Military Medical Division of the State Border Service (Azerbaijan), retired colonel of Medical Services and a member of international medical organizations.
+Kanan Yusif-zada (Kanan Raphael oghlu Yusif-zada) is an Azerbaijani surgeon, a professor of Azerbaijan National Academy of Sciences, an honorary doctor, past-Head of the Military Medical Division of the State Border Service (Azerbaijan), retired colonel of medical services, and a member of international medical organizations.

 Early life

 Kanan Yusif-zada was born in Gakh, Azerbaijan on June 28, 1973.

 He started his primary education in Khutul, Mongolia.
 Later he came to Azerbaijan and completed his secondary education at the gymnasium of physics and mathematics in Sumgayit with a "Silver" medal.

 In 1990, he started his undergraduate education at Azerbaijan Medical University and graduated from this faculty in 1996 with honors.

-During 1996-1998, he studied General Surgery at Azerbaijan Medical University.
+During 1996-1998, he studied general surgery at Azerbaijan Medical University.

-During 1998–2004, he completed his Residency in General Surgery of Gazi University in Ankara, Turkey.
+During 1998–2004, he completed his residency in General Surgery of Gazi University in Ankara, Turkey.

 In 2004, he protected scientific work under the name “Role of Anandamide at mesenteric ischemia-reperfusion” and was awarded the title of Ph.D. in Medicine.

 In 2004, he carried out research work in the framework of the Scientific and Technological Research Council of Turkey (TUBITAK) sponsored NATO-PC "B" scholarship program in Ankara, Turkey and earned the highest qualification (Gastroenterology and Invasive Endoscopy) certificate.

 In 2004 he completed research work within the NATO-PC "B" scholarship program supported by TUBITAK in Ankara, Turkey, and received a certificate of higher specialization (Gastroenterology and Invasive Endoscopy).

-In 2008, he started Research Fellowship in the Department of Colorectal Surgery in Cleveland Clinic in the United States, and that December worked as visitor physician at the Department of General Surgery and Kidney and Pancreas Transplantation at Mayo Clinic.
+In 2008, he started a research fellowship in the Department of Colorectal Surgery in Cleveland Clinic in the United States, and that December, worked as a visiting physician at the Department of General Surgery and Kidney and Pancreas Transplantation at Mayo Clinic.

 He enrolled in the MBA program at the Maastricht School of Management in the Netherlands from 2013 to 2015 and earned an Executive MBA at the ADA University in Azerbaijan from 2013 to 2016.

 In 2016, he defended the Ph.D. thesis on "Minimally invasive interventions in pathologies of extrahepatic biliar system structures".

 Career

-He specializes in General and Military Surgery, Gastroenterology and Surgical Endoscopy, Brest and Endocrine Surgery, Hepatopancreatobiliary Surgery, Colorectal Surgery, Military Trauma, Business Management.
+He specializes in general and military surgery, gastroenterology and surgical endoscopy, breast and endocrine surgery, hepatopancreatobiliary surgery, colorectal surgery, military trauma, and business management.